 The doctoral training program in clinical psychology at The University of Alabama was founded in 1959 and is based on the scientist-practitioner (Boulder) model.
 The program has been continuously accredited by the Commission on Accreditation of the American Psychological Association since 1959.

-The department has awarded more than 500 PhD degrees in the past 50 years; approximately 75 percent of those have been in clinical psychology.
-Alabama PhD graduates function in a variety of settings as teachers, researchers, and providers of clinical services, and policy makers, holding positions of leadership and service in the Southeast and nationally.
+The department has awarded more than 700 PhD degrees in the past 50 years; approximately 75 percent of those have been in clinical psychology.
+Alabama PhD graduates function in a variety of settings as teachers, researchers, providers of clinical services, and policymakers, holding positions of leadership and service in the Southeast and nationally.

 Clinical coursework is begun during the first year and continuous practicum and research opportunities are provided throughout the training experience.
 Program unity is achieved through core experiences required of all clinical students.
 Diversity of training experiences is also encouraged and available through specialty training, electives, placements, and research activities.

 Joint PhD-MPH Program

 A joint PhD-MPH (Master of Public Health) with The University of Alabama at Birmingham is also available.
 Students interested in the PhD-MPH combination must be admitted to each program separately.